oconn/re-frame-routing/README.md

 ### Route Coercion

 Given data sent to the servers and to the component originates from information synced in the url (path and query params), it's ideal to have a way to share concerns over configuration (coercion and defaults).
-The library supports that concern by allowing you to supply an `routes-enrched` tree where leafs can be supplied a configuration instead of a keyword. e.g
+The library supports that concern by allowing you to supply an `routes-enirched` tree where leafs can be supplied a configuration instead of a keyword. e.g

 ```
 {:query {:site {:coercion int?}